samizdatco/skia-canvas/README.md

 ##### page
 The optional `page` argument accepts an integer that allows for the individual selection of pages in a multi-page canvas.
 Note that page indexing starts with page 1 **not** 0.
 The page value can also be negative, counting from the end of the canvas’s `.pages` array.
 For instance, `.saveAs("currentPage.png", {page:-1})` is equivalent to omitting `page` since they both yield the canvas’s most recently added page.

+##### matte
+The optional `matte` argument accepts a color-string specifying the background that should be drawn *behind* the canvas in the exported image.
+Any transparent portions of the image will be filled with the matte color.

 ##### density
 By default, the images will be at a 1:1 ratio with the canvas's `width` and `height` dimensions (i.e., a 72 × 72 canvas will yield a 72 pixel × 72 pixel bitmap).
 But with screens increasingly operating at higher densities, you’ll frequently want to generate images where an on-canvas 'point' may occupy multiple pixels.
 The optional `density` argument allows you to specify this magnification factor using an integer ≥1.
 As a shorthand, you can also select a density by choosing a filename using the `@nx` naming convention: